SublimeLinter/SublimeLinter/docs/settings.rst

 Project settings
 ----------------
 Only the "linters" settings in can be changed in a project.
-All other settings (e.g. "debug", "delay", etc.) can only be changed in your user settings.
+All other settings can only be changed in your user settings.

 SublimeLinter project settings are defined by a ``"SublimeLinter"`` object within Sublime Text’s sublime-project file.